vanathin/Study-K8S/README.md

 	* Continer archestration platform
 	* ### Pods:
 		* Pods are a kubernetes object.
-		* Container is not deployed seperately in K8S clustor node
+		* Container is not deployed seperately in K8S clustor node. which will be encapsulated with K8S object called POD.
-		* In each node, pod will be created which will be
+		* Each POD has only one container will be deployed.
+And we can deploy more than one container but this is not a standard.
+		* Each POD will have unique IP address.
+		* ###.yml file structure
+			Maintain equal space and dont use tab.
+After : give one space